mohamedELBAHA/mair.community/articles/blablaconf-content-selection/index.md

 After we open the CFP, we begin communicating the CFP to our community members through our social media channels.

-Here is the stats of the CFP for the 2025 edition:
+Here are the stats of the CFP for the 2025 edition:

 ![CFP stats](./images/cfp-stats.png)